kreativeai/Cryptocurrency-Trading-Bot/README.md

 ## Architecture of the trading bot
 !["architecture of the trading bot"](https://github.com/kreativeai/Cryptocurrency-Trading-Bot/blob/main/img/01_architecture.jpg)
-Feed the historial prices into the deep learning model, the trading bot trades the Bitcoin according to the prediction of the model.
+Input the historial prices into the deep learning model, the trading bot trades the Bitcoin according to the prediction of the model.

 ## Deep Learning Model
 !["deep learning model"](https://github.com/kreativeai/Cryptocurrency-Trading-Bot/blob/main/img/02_model.png)